 MunichDrillholes.
 The municipal authorities of Munich provided us with the coordinates of roughly 19,400 ground-water drill holes within a 10 by 10 kilometer square centered approximately on the city center.
 From these sites, we randomly pick a center point and then extract a given number of sites closest to the center point according to the maximum norm.
 Thus we get a rectangular section of the map.
 Its size depends on the number of points asked for.
 The drill-hole labels are abbreviations of fixed length.
-By scaling the x-coordinates, we make these rectangular labels into squares and subsequently apply an exact solver for label size maximisation.
+By scaling the x-coordinates, we make these rectangular labels into squares and subsequently apply an exact solver for label size maximization.
 The label size determined in this way is the size of the squares we return.
 We place them with their lower left corner on the scaled drill holes.

-Figures 17 to 24 show an important parameter of these example classes, namely their average number of intersections.
-We did not count pairs of touching rectangles, like in the example implementation of the compare function objects in Section 3.4.
-We used examples of 250, 500,... up to 3000 rectangles.
+Figures 6.17 to 6.24 show an important parameter of these example classes, namely their average number of intersections.
+We did not count pairs of touching rectangles, like in the example implementation of the compare function objects in Section 6.2.4.
+We used examples of approximately 250, 500,... up to 3000 rectangles.
 For each of the example classes and each example size, we averaged the runtime and the number of intersections over 30 files.

-4.2 Results
+6.3.2 Results

-In Figures 1 to 24, the average example size is shown on the x-axis.
-On the y-axis, Figures 1 to 8 show the average runtime for both implementations for the interesting special case that the user is merely interested in the number of intersections.
-This is slightly favourable for the generic implementation since there, no information about which rectangles are in fact intersecting, has to be stored.
+In Figures 6.1 to 6.24, the average number of rectangles over the 30 files for each example size is shown on the x-axis.
+On the y-axis, Figures 6.1 to 6.8 show the average runtime for both implementations for the interesting special case that the user is merely interested in the number of intersections.
+This is slightly favorable for the generic implementation since there, no information about which rectangles are in fact intersecting, has to be stored.
 In this setting, the running times were nearly identical.

-Figures 9 to 16 show the runtime when all intersections are stored in adjacency lists during the execution of the two programs.
-Here the generic implementation took between 0 and 60% longer than the objectoriented version.
-Note however that this gap is smaller - not more than 20% - when the two example classes RegularGrid and MunichDrillholes with the lowest density are ignored, i.e. those with the smallest ratio of the number of rectangles and the number of intersections, see Figure 22 and 23.
+Figures 6.9 to 6.16 show the runtime when all intersections are stored in adjacency lists during the execution of the two programs.
+Here the generic implementation took between 0 and 60% longer than the object-oriented version.
+Note however that this gap is smaller-not more than 20%-when the two example classes RegularGrid and MunichDrillholes with the lowest density are ignored, i.e. those with the smallest ratio of the number of rectangles and the number of intersections, see Figure 6.22 and 6.23.

 The average runtime is given in CPU seconds.
-It was measured on a Sparc-Ultra-1 machine; the programs were compiled with the SUN CC-4.2 compiler with optimiser option -fast.
+It was measured on a Sparc-Ultra-1 machine; the programs were compiled with the SUN CC-4.2 compiler with optimizer option -fast.
 On our Web page, we provide graphs for the same test suite run on an SGI IP27 with the mipsPRO CC-7.1 compiler.
 The results were comparable.

-While the generic and the object-oriented implementation do differ much in their source code size, we listed the sizes of executables for identical test programs for both implementations in Table 1.
+While the generic and the object-oriented implementation do differ much in their source code size, we listed the sizes of executables for identical test programs for both implementations in Table 6.1.
 The source code is available via our Web page as well.